 Although created by Congress, SIPC is not a government agency.
 It is a non-profit membership corporation that receives its revenue from those brokers and dealers who are required by law to be SIPC members.
 SIPC also receives revenues from its investments.
 If the Fund proves insufficient to satisfy customers’ claims, SIPC can draw upon a $1 billion line of credit that it has with the SEC which, in turn, borrows from the U.S. Treasury.
 In addition, SIPC maintains a $1 billion revolving line of credit with a consortium of banks.

-As additional protection, Baird has a Financial Institution Bond totaling $60 million per occurrence or $120 million in the annual aggregate.
+As additional protection, Baird has a Financial Institution Bond totaling $60 million per occurrence and$120 million in the annual aggregate.
 This is provided under a comprehensive Stockbrokers’ Blanket Bond.
-The Blanket Bond affords coverage against loss of securities due to fraud (including employee fraud), theft, mysterious disappearance, damage, destruction, and forgery or alteration.
+The Blanket Bond affords coverage against loss of securities due to fraud (including employee fraud), theft, mysterious disappearance, damage, destruction and forgery or alteration.

 Controls and operating systems are continuously evaluated by management and by Baird’s Internal Audit Department, which is responsible for auditing and monitoring the activities of the firm and its subsidiaries on a regular basis to ensure that employee duties are properly segregated and that counter-control procedures are functioning properly.
-As a back-up to Baird’s Internal Audit Department reviews, the effectiveness of these systems is also audited by our independent accountants, Grant Thornton
+As a back-up to Baird’s Internal Audit Department reviews, the effectiveness of these systems is also reviewed by independent accountants.